Samal, Davao del Norte: Geography

-Samal is the only city in the country that encompasses two entire islands, hence its name as the Island Garden City.
+Samal is the only city in the country that encompasses two entire islands, hence its name the Island Garden City.
 While pristine beaches dot the island's shores, hills dominate the middle portions of the island.
 Talikud Island is located southwest of the main island.

-IGaCoS enjoys an evenly distributed rainfall throughout the year and a typhoon-free climate, which makes it ideal for agricultural production.
+IGaCoS enjoys an evenly distributed rainfall throughout the year and a typhoon-free climate, which makes it ideal for agricultural production and tourism.